To be in perfect harmony with the universe, spiritual institutions must be in harmony with their creditors.

 3.)
 To be mature is to know that your own fulfillment is inextricably linked to serving the needs of others.
 Happiness is paying the price of caring for others.

 In the end, Heather’s institution should have received the contributions to their capital campaign that they deserved.
-We returned to our dissolute lives of beer and donuts, making burgers or whatever.
-We will long remember and have the highest respect for New Age Princes in her beads and feathers.
+Then we returned to our dissolute lives of beer and donuts, making burgers or whatever.
+We will long remember and have the highest respect for the New Age Princess adorned in her beads and feathers.